 It’s important to drink plenty of water while nursing.
 Caffeine is fi ne in moderation (up to 3-5 servings daily or 300-750mg daily).
 Infants younger than six months old may be more sensitive to caffeine, so watch your baby for irritability and difficulty staying asleep.
 Once your milk supply is abundant, you can reintroduce alcohol.
 Just plan to wait about 2 hours after each drink before nursing again, and you don’t have to pump and dump.
 One alcoholic drink is defined as 12 oz. of 5% beer; 8 oz. of 7% malt liquor; 5 oz. of 12% wine; or 1.5 oz. of 40% (80 proof) liquor.

 Do I need to give up certain foods?

+The old saying is that baby eats what you eat—but most babies tolerate the spicy or gas-producing foods that you enjoy!
 If you notice that your baby is gassy, fussy or having looser stools after you eat a certain food, try avoiding that it for 1-2 weeks to see if the symptoms go away.

+However, check for other causes before blaming it on what you ate.
 Keep in mind that while baby might be sensitive to a food at a point in time, you may still re-introduce that food again later—baby’s little digestive system will mature gradually during the 1st year of life.